rsyslog/rsyslog/source/configuration/modules/imfile.rst

    Depending on the number and location of existing files, this initial startup processing may take some time as well.
-If another process creates a new file at exactly the time of startup processing and writes data to it, rsyslog might detect this file and it's data as prexisting and may skip it.
+If another process creates a new file at exactly the time of startup processing and writes data to it, rsyslog might detect this file and it's data as preexisting and may skip it.
 This race is inevitable.
 So when freshStartTail is used, some risk of data loss exists.
 The same holds true if between the last shutdown of rsyslog and its restart log file content has been added.